 In dollar terms, the situation is in reverse.
-This 160-point sample represents a total value of US\$4,003 million, but the distribution of dollar value for different size range is skewed to largersize deals.
-As mentioned, eight transactions with top dollar value, each larger than US\$100 million, account for 31.4 per cent of total market value.
-However, the empirical data show that 53 per cent of the number of M&A transactions (85 out of 160), representing all transactions with individual commercial value of US\$10 million each, make a total receipt of only US\$252 million or a contribution in total market value of $F_v(X|X<10)$ = 5.8 per cent.
+This 160-point sample represents a total value of US\$4,003 million, but the distribution of dollar value for different size range is skewed to larger-size deals.
+As mentioned above, 8 transactions with top dollar value, each larger than US\$100 million, account for 31.4% of total market value.
+However, empirical data show that 53% of the number of M&A transactions (85 our of 160), representing all transactions with individual commercial value of below US\$10 million each, make a total receipt of only US\$252 million, or a contribution in total market value of FV(X|X<10) = 5.8%.

-For a general view of the empirical distribution of values by threshold level of transaction size, Figure-9 provides for both cumulative value by threshold value in column, using left-hand scale (in US\$ million) and cumulative frequency distribution represented by the line, using right-hand scale (in percentage).
+For a general view of the empirical distribution of values by threshold level of transaction size, figure (9) provides for both cumulative value by threshold value in column, using left-hand scale (in US\$ million), and cumulative frequency distribution represented by the line, using right-hand scale (in percentage).